 “On the other hand, I may see something come down from ILM that I love.
 I might have to make some adjustments to what comes before or after it because I want to keep all of what they have delivered.
 I want to make it work.

 “Everything constantly changes.
-In the editing I may find that a shot we have contracted for and that is going to cost me twenty or thirty or forty thousand dollars is no longer necessary.
+In the editing I may find that a shot we have contracted for and that is going to cost me 20 or 30 or 40 thousand dollars is no longer necessary.
 It happens.
 On the other hand, I may find a shot that we had not planned on that would be helpful.
 There is a constant adjustment in the accounting that goes on.”
 Nimoy paused and then laughed, “It is much easier to drive the price up than it is to drive the price down!”

 “We have gone through some turmoil on this picture and I am not going to lie to you, but I really think we are coming out of the other side very well.
 I go for the ideal and I don’t think I will have to compromise.”